Dani-j/Team2-Pycharm/docs/import.md

 # Install packages
 {: .no_toc }

-When do python develping or engineering, people may need to use many packages.
-To use these packages, need to make sure they are already installed.
-There are two ways to install packages using in PyCharm.
-This file will tell you the steps to install a new pacakage by using pandas as a example.
+In this procedure, you will import your first python package.
+To develop a python program or implement a function written by python, programmers usually need to use many packages.
+To use those packages, programmers need to make sure the packages are already installed and be able to use in the PyCharm.
+By the end of this procedure, you will be able to install any existing python package using Pycharm.

 {: .fs-6 .fw-300 }